Iran's rial currency falls to near-record lows on European 'snapback' sanctions threat

 European nations set deadline

 The deal’s snapback mechanism would expire Oct.
-18, which put the three European nations in a situation where they likely feel now is the time to act.
-Under snapback, any party to the deal can find Iran in noncompliance, triggering renewed sanctions.
+18, and the three European nations likely felt now is the time to act.
+Under the mechanism, any party to the deal can find Iran in noncompliance, triggering renewed sanctions.

 Russia in recent days has floated a proposal to extend the life of the U.N. resolution granting the “snapback” power.
 Russia also is due to take the presidency of the U.N.
 Security Council in October, likely putting additional pressure on the Europeans to act.